Sporting de Gijón

-Real Sporting de Gijón, S.A.D. ([reˈal esˈpoɾtin de xiˈxon]), commonly known as Real Sporting, Sporting Gijón, or simply Sporting (although in an international context this can lead to confusion with Sporting Clube de Portugal) is a Spanish football club from Gijón, Principality of Asturias.
+Real Sporting de Gijón, S.A.D. ([reˈal esˈpoɾtin de xiˈxon]), commonly known as Real Sporting, Sporting Gijón, or simply Sporting is a Spanish professional football club from Gijón, Principality of Asturias.
 Founded on 1 July 1905, it plays in the Segunda Division.
 Known as Los Rojiblancos because of their red and white striped jerseys, their home ground is El Molinón stadium, the oldest professional football ground in Spain, in use since at least 1908.
-Traditionally their red and white shirts are accompanied by blue shorts with the socks recently also being blue.
+Traditionally their red and white shirts are accompanied by blue shorts with the socks also being blue.
 Its Asturian name is Real Sporting de Xixón.

 The most important milestones of the club were in the 1970s and 1980s, when it finished as runner-up of the 1978–79 La Liga and played two finals of the Copa del Rey in 1981 and 1982.

 Real Sporting is also one of only nine Spanish teams that have never played below the second division.
 Its local rivals are Real Oviedo from the neighbouring city slightly inland.

 History

 1905–1940: First years

 The club was established in 1905 with the name Sporting Gijonés, Anselmo López being the first club president.
 The first game of the club is dated on 18 August 1907, against Sport Ovetense.
 The decline of other local clubs like Gijón Sport Club (founded in 1903) and Sportiva Gijonesa allowed Sporting Gijonés to become the main team in the city.
 In 1912, King Alfonso XIII accepted the Royal patronage of the club for the Spanish Crown, introducing the term "Real" (Spanish for Royal) to its name, becoming Real Sporting Club Gijonés.

 In 1914, Sporting Gijón won its first Regional Championship of Asturias, success repeated two years later when the club started the first steps to buy El Molinón, where Sporting started to play its games in 1915.
 On 2 April 1916, a new change took place to adopt today's denomination, Real Sporting de Gijón.
-Thank to the win at the Regional Championship, on 24 April 1917 the club made its debut in the Copa del Rey, but was eliminated in the first round by Arenas Club de Getxo.
+Thanks to the win at the Regional Championship, on 24 April 1917 the club made its debut in the Copa del Rey, but was eliminated in the first round by Arenas Club de Getxo.
 Sporting lost both games by 0–1 in Gijón and 0–7 at the Basque Country.

 On 9 October 1921, Manolo Meana became the first Sporting Gijón player to be called up with the Spanish national team, for a friendly game against Belgium.
 In 1929, Sporting Gijón joined Segunda División.
 In its first season, the club finished in the fourth position.